 There, the plaintiff sustained a loss of 200 cases of shrimp because they were stolen by a truck driver transporting the load.
 Id. at 356.
-The plaintiff argued that employee, the driver.
+The plaintiff argued that its injury stemmed from the insured defendant's negligent supervision of its employee, the driver.
 The defendant's policy contained an exclusion for loss or damage "caused by or resulting from" fraudulent, dishonest, or criminal acts by the insured or any employee.
 Id. at 357.
 The plaintiff argued that the exclusion did not apply because the loss was caused by the negligent supervision of the defendant, not the employee's theft.
-The court observed, however, that the "negligent supervision [wa]s premised on [the defendant's] failure to protect the plaintiff's property and is intertwined with the theft of its shrimp."
+The court observed, however, that the "negligent supervision [wa]s premised on [the defendant's] failure to protect the plaintiff's property and [wa]s intertwined with the theft of its shrimp."
 Id. at 359.

 And because of the "inextricable intertwining of the theft and claimed loss, coverage under these circumstances would not be consistent with the reasonable expectation of the parties."
 Id. at 361.

-Here, Truhaven does not, and cannot, point to a separate cause other than the coronavirus and the governmental orders issued in response to that virus as the cause of its alleged losses.
-As in Hayman, the orders are thus "inextricably intertwined" with the virus and the virus exclusion, therefore, unambiguously bars coverage in this case as a matter of law.
+Here, Beniak does not, and cannot, point to a separate cause other than the coronavirus and the governmental orders issued in response to that virus as the cause of its alleged losses.
+As in Hayman, the orders are thus "inextricably intertwined" with the virus, and the virus exclusion therefore unambiguously bars coverage in this case as a matter of law.